avian2/spectrumwars/docs/firmware.rst

 ==================

-In VESNA implementation of the SpectrumWars game, one or more sensor nodes are connected to the game controller (e.g. a Linux running computer) with a RS-232 serial line (USART1 interface on the sensor node, set to 115200 baud).
+In VESNA implementation of the SpectrumWars game, one or more sensor nodes are connected to the game controller (e.g. a Linux running computer) over the USB.

-Typically a serial-to-USB converter is employed.
+USB carries a simulated serial line.
+Normally, the SpectrumWars firmware uses VESNA's mini-USB interface to expose a standard USB CDC endpoint identified by product string "VESNA SpectrumWars radio" (Linux typically associates a device file named ``/dev/ttyACMx`` with these endpoints).

+Alternatively, a setting in ``vsndriversconf.h`` allows compilation of firmware that uses RS-232 serial line instead of USB CDC.
+In this case, the firmware's interface is exposed on VESNA's USART1 connector (115200 baud, 8 data bits, 1 stop bit, no parity).
+A serial-to-USB converter can be used to connect such a node to the game controller.
+Serial-to-USB converters are usually associated with ``/dev/ttyUSBx`` device files on Linux.

 The testbed controller controls the sensor node using a terse, ASCII base protocol.
 Commands are kept short to keep the protocol reasonably fast even